Cevdet Yılmaz

-Early life and career
+Early life and education

-Cevdet Yılmaz was born on 1 April 1967 in Şabanköy, Bingöl to a Zaza family.
-After completing high school in Bingöl in 1983, Yılmaz graduated from the Middle East Technical University's Faculty of Economics and Administrative Sciences, Department of Public Administration with high honors in 1988.
+Cevdet Yılmaz was born on April 1, 1967, in Şabanköy, Bingöl to a Zaza family.
+After completing high school in Bingöl in 1983, Yılmaz graduated with high honors from the Department of Public Administration in the Faculty of Economics and Administrative Sciences at Middle East Technical University in 1988.
+Yılmaz graduated from the Department of International Relations at the University of Denver in 1994.
+He later earned a doctorate from the Department of Political Science and Public Administration at Bilkent University.

+Career

 In 1989, he started working at the State Planning Organization (Devlet Planlama Teşkilatı).

-Yılmaz went to the United States between 1992 and 1994, and graduated from the International Relations Department at the University of Denver.
-At the Bilkent University's Department of Political Science and Public Administration, Yılmaz received a doctorate.

-In 2003, Yılmaz was appointed for the Directorate General of EU Relations.
+In 2003, he was appointed Director General of EU Relations at the organization.

 In the elections of 2007, Yılmaz was elected as deputy of Bingöl.
 On 1 May 2009 he was appointed as the State Minister in the second cabinet of Erdoğan.
 On 6 July 2011 Yılmaz became Minister of Development in the third cabinet of Erdoğan.
-He was Chairman of the Turkish Parliament’s Planning and Budget Commission between November 2020 and June 2023.
+He was Chairman of the Turkish Parliament's Planning and Budget Commission between November 2020 and June 2023.

-On 3 June 2023 he was appointed Vice President of Turkey.
+On 3 June 2023 he was appointed vice president of Turkey.

+Personal life

+Yılmaz is married and has two children.
+He speaks Turkish, English, Kurdish and Zazaki.